Bowery/framework/Readme.md

-# Bowery
+# A Web Framework
-The Web Framework.
+Aa project with Steve Kaliski that led to [Bowery](http://bowery.io).
 ## Getting Started
 The only external dependency is [Node.js](http://nodejs.org/).
 Once that's installed, you can get started with:
 ```